 Securities Exchange Board of India

-On 5th may 2021 on Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (Second Amendment) Regulations, 2021 was made public.
-In regulation 21, the Risk Committee was compulsory for the top 500 stock market companies which is now mandatory for the top 1000 public companies according to market capitalization.
-This could have been made compulsory for all the public companies for better transparency from the point of view of shareholders and regulators.
+On May 5, 2021, the Securities and Exchange Board of India made a public amendment.
+Regulation 21 made Risk Committees compulsory for the top 500 stock market companies.
+Now, the top 1000 public companies must have a Risk Committee according to market capitalization.
+This could have been made compulsory for all public companies for better transparency.

 Risk Committee

-The appointment, removal, and terms of remuneration of the chief risk officer, if any, would be subject to review by the risk management committee, jointly with the nomination and remuneration committee.
-The addition of a Chief Risk Officer is a welcoming move as this person using his market intelligence and investigative expertise will be unbiased and will help risk committee members understand the risks in a better manner and chart out a mitigation plan.
+The appointment, removal, and remuneration of the chief risk officer, should be subject to review by the risk management committee.
+Generally, it is a joint process with the nomination and remuneration committee.
+The Chief Risk Officer addition is welcoming.
+They bring market intelligence and investigative expertise.
+The CRO will be unbiased.
+They will help the committee understand risks.
+This will aid in charting out a mitigation plan.